 Why engagement matters for people at work

 People who are highly engaged at work not only provide greater value to the organization but they experience a better quality of life at work.
 Culture Amp People Scientist Fresia Jackson explains what an engaged employee looks like.
 People who are engaged feel energized by their work and actually maintain positive mental health.
 They do more good deeds at work, like helping a new hire get acclimated (without being asked).
-People also work in a state of flow when they feel engaged; time passes and they’re absorbed in their work.
-As Jackson says, “These behaviors bring to life employee engagement survey results because they’re what we see day to day.”
+People also work in a state of flow when they feel engaged; time passes, and they’re absorbed in their work.
+As Jackson says, “These behaviors bring to life employee engagement survey results because they’re what we see day-to-day.”
+High levels of engagement also lead to increased employee retention.

 See how Culture Amp’s employee engagement surveys can help you